simonschwartz/request-state-wrapper/README.md

 We also design loading states that aren't always the optimal user experience for all users.
 This means users with fast **AND slow connections**.

-Request state wrapper aims to solve the following problems.
+Request State Wrapper aims to solve the following problems.

 - Make it easy to detect stalled loading states so we can communicate to users on slower connections that the app is still working / not broken.
+- Make it easy to batch multiple requests together to avoid staggered UI updates.
 - Take the reptetive code required to handle loading states, and compose it into a single, declarative utility function.
 This helps keep our codebases DRY(Dont Repeat Yourself).

 ## Usage